specmore/spectacular/README.md

 # Spectacular
+Keep your interface specifications Spectacular!

-Spectacular helps to make the change review process for interface specifications easier and more organised resulting in the healthier evolution of interfaces.
+Spectacular helps to make the change review process for interface specifications more visible and organised, resulting in the healthier evolution of interfaces.
 Ultimately fostering an "API First" culture.

 ## Key Features
-* Integration with GitHub for user login and access to your interface spec files in your git repositories
+* Integration with GitHub for user login and access control to your interface spec files
-* Ability to organise your interface spec files into "Catalogues" making it easier to find them
+* Ability to organise your interface spec files into "Catalogues", making them easier to find
-* Visualise your interface specifications using graphical documentation tools like [Swagger UI](https://github.com/swagger-api/swagger-ui) for OpenAPI files
+* Visualising your interface specifications using graphical documentation tools like [Swagger UI](https://github.com/swagger-api/swagger-ui) for OpenAPI files
-* Easier tracking of open change proposals to an interface by listing all the open Pull Requests against a given interface specification files
+* Easier tracking of open change proposals for an interface by showing all the open Pull Requests in one place

 <!-- Todo: Link to demo -->